tinbka/rhack/README.md

 #### Main goals for 1.x

-* Service subclass for OAuth2 with a full set of abstract authorizaztion and API methods.
-Main idea is a per-user key-value token storage with a respect of expiration timing.
+* Client subclass for OAuth2 with a full set of abstract authorizaztion and API methods.
+Main idea is a per-user key-value token storage with a handling of tokens expiration.
 * Redis-based cache storage for scrapers data.
 * More agile response postprocessing configuration.
 Instead of using :json, :hash etc as a flag, define some "before filters" in the Page and chain them.
 * Route :xhr option to the Scout; add some transparent control on user-agents: desktop, mobile, randomly predefined...